bitnami/charts/bitnami/phpbb/README.md

 ## Upgrading

+### To 11.0.0

+This major release renames several values in this chart and adds missing features, in order to be inline with the rest of assets in the Bitnami charts repository.

+Affected values:

+- `service.port` was deprecated.
+We recommend using `service.ports.http` instead.
+- `service.httpsPort` was deprecated.
+We recommend using `service.ports.https` instead.

+Additionally updates the MariaDB subchart to it newest major, 10.0.0, which contains similar changes.

 ### To 10.0.0

 This version standardizes the way of defining Ingress rules.
 When configuring a single hostname for the Ingress rule, set the `ingress.hostname` value.
 When defining more than one, set the `ingress.extraHosts` array.
 Apart from this case, no issues are expected to appear when upgrading.